cedrickchee/personal-website/about.md

 layout: page
 ---

-<h2>Introduction</h2>
+<h2>Bio</h2>
+<h4>A little more about me.</h4>
 <p>Hi, I'm Cedric.
 I'm a full stack software engineer and technical lead at Vintedge.
 Vintedge is a digital agency.
 I work on the technology team in Singapore and focused on full stack web application and native Android application development for a wide array of business applications in a consulting environment.</p>

 <p>I have over 10 years of web and 3 years of mobile application development experience.
-I have written both server-side and client-side code in many programming languages for many companies and customers.
+I believe I have a strong web development fundamentals.
+I have written both server-side and client-side code in many <a href="#programming-language">programming languages</a> for seven companies and many customers.
 I have the ability to come up with increasingly complex and innovative solutions to match business demands.
 I constantly challenge the status quo and trying to find better ways of doing things.
 I love building applications in the most elegant ways.</p>

-<h2>Startup</h2>
+<h2>Entrepreneurship</h2>

-<p>I'm co-founder in a fantastic startup fulfilling the promise of Artificial Intelligence for medical imaging and patient healthcare.</p>
+<p>I'm in the process of building my own product, but I consult in the mean time.
+I'm founder of <a href="https://trinine.io" target="_blank">Trinine</a>, a startup fulfilling the promise of Artificial Intelligence for medical imaging and patient healthcare.</p>

 <h2>Interest</h2>